Plaza de la Reina: Renovation

 In 2000, the College of Architects announced a competition to rebuild the Plaza de la Reina.
 In 2015, the city announced plans to renovate the parking structure and pedestrianize the plaza using the winning plans of architects Miguel Del Rey, Iñigo Magro and Antonio Gallur.
 In 2019, the city announced the renovation of the 11,000m2 plaza making it completely pedestrianized and the 1970 parking structure will be completely renovated.
 The parking garage will be adjusted to move the entrance, and it will accommodate 224 cars, 52 motorcycles, electric car charging stations, and bicycle parking.
 The fully pedestrian plaza will include benches and games as well as awnings to provide shade as the many new trees grow.
 On 23 October 2020, the Ayuntamiento or City Hall approved a plan and awarded contracts for a €10,782,070 to UTE Escario Arquitectos-Tomás Llavador Arquitectos e Ingenieros-Auravall-Llogaritme and Edifesa will be in charge of project management.
 The new plaza will be laid with 2,600 tons of stone and reforested with 112 new trees of 30 different species.
 The work began in April 2021 after some delay.
 In the process of the work, Visigoth remains were discovered.
 After some discussion, it was agreed with the Ministry of Culture that full archeological studies will be delayed to allow completion of the plaza renovation.

+On 28 July 2022, the newly renovated plaza was opened to the public.
+The completed plaza includes a new public restroom and removable awnings in the summer to supplement the shade provided by the 115 trees.
+These awnings were also needed as it was not possible to position trees directly over the parking garage.
+In addition, it is the intention of the city that this be a space for events of various sorts and not simply a park, so the removable awnings will be taken down as needed.